Is now the right time to buy a property and are you able to apply for a mortgage in the first place?

 Getting a mortgage when self-employed

-If you are self-employed, you can still apply for a mortgage.
+If you are self-employed, you can still apply for a mortgage (self-employed mortgages).
 Lenders may ask for the last three months’ worth of business bank statements.
 Some will accept applications from self-employed clients eligible for the government’s Support Scheme.
 Again, only 80 per cent of your normal income will be considered.

 Is now a good time to buy a property?
 As things are now moving very slowly and most transactions are not being completed, some estate agents believe it’s a buyer’s market.
 Interest rates are expected to remain low.
 The Bank of England recently voting to keep the rate at a historic low of 0.1 per cent.